guanaitong/gpg/README.md

 You can not decrypt `hello.txt.asc`  unless you have the private key, and  `hello.txt.asc` will change every time as it contains the timestamp.

-For Test : You can send us an encrypted file, and we check that  it can decrypt by our private key successfully .
+For Test : You can send us an encrypted file, and we check that  it can be decrypted by our private key .